Why John Mulaney & The Sack Lunch Bunch Is Everything We Need

 John Mulaney & the Sack Lunch Bunch, A Quirky Comedy Special

-John Mulaney is best known for his past writing for Saturday Night Live, his voice acting on Big Mouth, and his multiple stand-up comedy specials on Netflix.
+John Mulaney is best known for his past writing for Saturday Night Live, his voice acting in Big Mouth Season 3, and his multiple stand-up comedy specials on Netflix.
 Over the past few years, he’s become one of the biggest names in current comedy for his refreshing takes on overdone topics, like his Horse in a Hospital bit as a way of making a Donald Trump joke that doesn’t feel tired.
 He’s also quite public about certain aspects of his life.
 This includes his decision to live a childfree lifestyle with his wife, Annamarie Tendler, often incorporating it into his standup.
 So, he was the last person we expected to make a children’s special.
 But that unexpectedness is why it works so well.

 The Sack Lunch Bunch shows a variety of sketches with the child cast, made up of 15 kids aged 8-13.
 The sketches are about bizarre life tales and include pretty big dance and song numbers.
 Amongst these performances are times where Mulaney speaks with the kids in comical fashion, in a self-referencing way, or through intimate interviews with the children about their biggest fears.
 So, we do get to see the kids and their acting/singing/dancing chops.
 But we also get a genuine sense of who they are as people.
 It’s sweet and sincere, and creates a comedy special that uses kids to be funny, but respects their ability to be funny without putting the joke on them.